FAQ

 Q. Do you have a ceremony resource pack?

-I also send you through a personalised wedding resource pack.
+I also send you through an amazing wedding resource pack.
 This has a whole lot of suggested wording and little options to make your wedding ceremony yours alone.

 Q. What needs to be in a ceremony to make it legal?